When Do Cornell Decisions Come Out?

 • Applicants often enjoy higher acceptance rates, although this can be attributed to

-early applicants often producing high-quality applications
+early applicants often produce high-quality applications

 • You’ll know the fate of your application sooner